dyb5784/dwell-fiber/README.md

 ### Windows / WSL

 If you're on Windows, I recommend using Windows Subsystem for Linux (WSL) to build and run Dwell-Fiber.
-The project assumes a Linux toolchain (clang, make, kernel headers) and uses shell scripts and Makefiles.
+My project assumes a Linux toolchain (clang, make, kernel headers) and uses shell scripts and Makefiles.

 Quick WSL steps: